outpost-os/sentry-kernel/doc/concepts/uapi/syscalls/shm_get_infos.rst

 **Usage**

-   In Sentry, as explained in :ref:`SHM model definition chapter <shm_principles>`, a shared memory hold credential for its owner and user task.
+   In Sentry, as explained in :ref:`SHM model definition chapter <shm_principles>`, a shared memory holds credential for its owner and user task.
 It also hold some memory-related shm_get_infos such as base address and size.

-   These informations are useful to get back un userspace without requiring any DTS forge at application level.
+   These information set is useful to get back in user-space without requiring any DTS forge at application level.

-   These informations can be received through this syscall, by fullfilling the shm_infos_t structure declared by the UAPI in the SVC Exchange area.
+   These informations can be received through this syscall, by fulfilling the shm_infos_t structure declared by the UAPI in the SVC Exchange area.
 The `shm_infos_t` is defined in the UAPI `<types.h>` header in C or through the uapi.systypes Rust mod.